wesleycamargo/azure-docs.pt-br/articles/application-insights/app-insights-monitor-performance-live-website-now.md

        ]
      }

-* `nameOfAIAppResource` - um nome para o recurso do Application Insights.
+* `nameOfAIAppResource` - um nome para o recurso do Application Insights
 * `myWebAppName` - a id do aplicativo Web

 ## <a name="next"></a>Próximas etapas